xVoid879/HalftoStructuretoWorldNonRandom/README.md

 ```

 Sorry that you have to create your own output file.
 The file writing is not working and I'm too lazy to fix it.

+# Info
+One Half Seed = 65536 Structure Seeds

+One Structure Seed = 65536 World Seeds

+One River Seed = 64 Half Seeds

+If you want to go from structure to random world seeds (which is 0-2 world seeds from one structure seed) look at elenaran's program: https://github.com/elenaran/structure_to_random